scalabel/scalabel/doc/src/3d-video-tracking.rst

 Track linking, breaking and single frame addition/deletion
 ==========================================================
 The functionality to link and break tracks or to create and delete labels in a single frame are the same as in 2D video tracking.
-See the documentation here.